Logarithmic Riemann-Hilbert correspondences for rigid varieties: Log Riemann--Hilbert Correspondences

-Next, we move to the arithmetic situation. \begin{lemma} The sheaf $\Ddl(\LL)$ is a coherent sheaf on $X_\an$. \end{lemma} \begin{proof} For simplicity, we may still assume that $K = \widehat{k}_\infty$.
-Again, to show the coherence of $\Ddl(\LL)$, instead of considering the projection of $X_\proket$ to $X_\an$, we consider the projection to $X_\et$ instead, and we may assume that $X = \Spa(R, R^+)$ admits a smooth toric chart.
-Note that this modified $\Ddl(\LL)$ is the sheaf on $X_\et$ associated with the presheaf
+Next, we move to the arithmetic situation.
+We will only consider $Z = X$. \begin{lemma} The sheaf $\Ddl(\bL)$ is a coherent sheaf on $X_\an$. \end{lemma} \begin{proof} For simplicity, we may still assume that $K = \widehat{k}_\infty$.
+Again, to show the coherence of $\Ddl(\bL)$, we shall consider the projection $\nu: X_\proket \to X_\et$ instead, and we may assume that $X = \Spa(R, R^+)$ admits a smooth toric chart.
+Note that this modified $\Ddl(\bL)$ is the sheaf on $X_\et$ associated with the presheaf

-From the proof of Theorem \ref{geomlogRH}\Refenum{\ref{geomlogRH-main}}, we know that
+From the proof of Theorem \ref{thm-log-RH-geom}\Refenum{\ref{thm-log-RH-geom-main}}, we know that